 On Dec.
 11, Gov. Cooper implemented a modified “Stay at Home” order on all North Carolinians during overnight hours to address the current spike in COVID-19 infection rates and hospitalizations.
 The stay at home order is in effect from 10 p.m. to 5 a.m.
 This order requires nighttime closure for certain businesses and activities.
 It also prohibits the sale and service of alcohol for onsite consumption from 9 p.m. to 7 a.m.

-On Nov.
-13, Gov. Cooper announced that North Carolina’s indoor mass gathering limit would be lowered from 25 to 10 people in an effort to drive down North Carolina’s key COVID-19 metrics.
+This executive order extends current restrictions for North Carolina’s indoor mass gathering limit of 10 people in an effort to drive down North Carolina’s key COVID-19 metrics.
 These gatherings include indoor in-hone gatherings and social events.
-This new executive order also extends phase 3 through Friday, Dec.
-4.
+This order also extends phase 3 through Friday, Jan.
+8.

 On June 24, Gov. Roy Cooper issued a statewide face mask order to help stop the spread of the coronavirus.
 This order states that people must wear face coverings when in public places where physical distancing is not possible.
 In addition, certain businesses must have employees and customers wear face coverings.